-The Board has established detailed charters to enable it to function independently of management and to facilitate open and candid discussion among the directors.
+The Board has established detailed charters to enable it to function independently of management and to facilitate open and candid discussion among the independent directors.

-In 2021, the Board held six meetings.
-At every scheduled Board meeting, a period of time is reserved for the directors to meet in-camera without management.
+In 2022, the Board held nine meetings.
+At every scheduled Board meeting, time is reserved for the directors to meet in-camera without management.
+The Board also holds in-camera independent director meetings as deemed necessary and upon the request of independent directors.